ElPatatone/ElPatatone/README.md

 ## About me

-After a period of poor health, I took time to reflect on what I truly wanted in life, which helped reignite my passion for computer science.
+After taking time to reflect on my priorities, my passion for computing was reignited.
+I have since decided to commit to a career in research.

-Right now I am exploring the **foundations of Computing** from the silicon up, with a particular emphasis on **GPU computing**, as well as broader **computer architecture**.
-My approach is to peel away abstraction layers and understand how systems work at a foundational level.
+Right now I am focused on exploring **GPU computing** and how we use modern hardware to accelerate **AI workloads** to solve real-world problems.

-**GOAL**: To contribute at the forefront of computing technology, driving innovation in GPUs and next generation architectures.
+**GOAL**: To contribute at the forefront of computing technology, driving innovation in GPUs and next generation architectures to accelerate AI workloads.

 Check out my [website](https://www.elpatatone.com)
 Connect with me [Linkedin](https://www.linkedin.com/in/hasanur-rahman-mohammad)